 Sean’s practice focuses on high-stakes business litigation over a wide range of commercial issues, including fraud, alter ego, breach of contract, breach of fiduciary duty, partnership disputes, business divorces, and Lanham Act claims.

 Sean has also helped shape the law governing many of these commercial issues.
 For instance, in 2019, Sean Gallagher and Tyler Bexley briefed certified questions on an issue of first impression to the Nevada Supreme Court as to whether the alter ego doctrine and doctrine of improper dominion and control applied to Nevada entities.
-The Court sided with Sean and Tyler on every answered question.
-Magliarditi v.
+The Court rendered a unanimous opinion in favor of their clients.
+See Magliarditi v.
 TransFirst Grp., Inc., 450 P.3d 911 (Nev.
-2019).
-The underlying dispute was also profiled in Forbes magazine.
+2019) The dispute was also profiled in Forbes magazine.

 In 2019, Sean also worked alongside Pete Marketos representing AT&T against false advertising and deceptive trade practices claims in a lawsuit filed by Sprint in the Southern District of New York.
 Sprint sought an injunction against AT&T’s advertising of certain 5G technologies.